Asking the Right Questions the Right Way

 reliability and integrity of the responses.
 KISS (Keep it Simple,

-multiple choice, ranking, or open answers?
+use true/false, multiple choice, ranking, or open answers?
 The more

 customized your responses, the more work it takes to interpret the

 results.
 Simple multiple-choice or limited-choice questions can be

 scanned into a computer, and analyzed quickly.
 However, you may

 lose some of the detail by taking this approach, so consider the

 It's important to consider these basic planning elements, and be